Paolo Ruffini (actor): Life

 From February to April 2014 he stars in the musical Cercasi Cenerentola together with Manuel Frattini.
 In October the film Tutto molto bello was released where he is director and actor alongside Frank Matano.
 From February 2015 he returns to host Colorado, this time together with Diana Del Bufalo.
 At the end of the year he stars in the cinepanettone Natale col boss together with Lillo & Greg and Francesco Mandelli.

 In 2016 he voices the character of Yax for the Italian version of the Disney film Zootropolis.
 He is also at the cinema as an actor in the film I babysitter by Giovanni Bognetti with Francesco Mandelli and Andrea Pisani.
-Then he renews his collaboration with Filmauro for the cinepanettone Natale a Londra.
-Dio salvi la Regina, with Lillo & Greg and Nino Frassica.
+Then he renews his collaboration with Filmauro for the cinepanettone Natale a Londra – Dio salvi la regina, with Lillo & Greg and Nino Frassica.

 In 2017 he is the director of the docufilm Resilience, inspired by the true story of Alessandro, a victim of a very serious pediatric cancer.
 In October he appears in the video clip for In The Town, a single by Sergio Sylvestre and Gabry Ponte.
 In the same year he curated Super vacanze di Natale, a montage film that celebrates 35 years of cinepanettone through its most famous scenes.
 He also returns to dubbing in Despicable me 3 where he lends his voice to Balthazar Bratt.

 In 2018 he is Puck in A Midsummer Night's Dream directed by Massimiliano Bruno, which also features Violante Placido and Stefano Fresi.
 In March 2018, he made his theater debut with the comedy happening UP&Down, accompanied by disabled actors; the show toured all the major Italian theaters for two years, and from that experience came the documentary UP&Down - Un film normale, which Ruffini co-directed with Francesco Pacini.
 The film won the Kineo award at the 75th Venice Film Festival.
 As for cinema, in 2018 he is in the cast of Volfango De Biasi's L'agenzia dei bugiardi, a funny comedy that is a box office success.

 In 2019, he is the star and screenwriter of Fausto Brizzi's film Modalità aereo.
 On TV he is host of the reality show La pupa e il secchione e viceversa, a TV format brought back to screens after years.
-He also returns to present Colorado with Belen Rodriguez.
+He also returns to present Colorado with Belén Rodríguez.

 In February 2022 he returned to cinema with PerdutaMente, a docufilm on Alzheimer's directed with Ivana Di Biase.
 For artistic merit, he was presented with the Quiliano Cinema Award.
+In 2023, he is director of the theatre shows of Casa Abis and Ginevra Fenyes, digital talents supported by Vera S.r.l., his production company.

+He also directed a series of commercials for Mediaset Infinity, starring Max Angioni.

+Personal life

+Paolo Ruffini has been married to actress Claudia Campolongo from 2007 to 2013.
+He considers himself Roman Catholic.